StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 * dynatrace-Tags
 * dynatrace-MonitoringState

-For example, to filter a view by Dynatrace Management Zone, add the key `dynatrace-managementZones:<value>` to the **label** filter box.
+For example, to filter a view by Dynatrace Management Zone, add the key `dynatrace-managementZones:<value>` to the **Labels** filter box.

 ![Add a Dynatrace topology filter](/.gitbook/assets/v41_dynatrace-filter.png)